Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 <summary>Cloud integration</summary>
 <br />
-When you deploy the engine from a Jupyter notebook, you can specify different values for the setup fields labelled **Default**.
+Some of these fields are for default values.
+Later, when you deploy the engine from a Jupyter notebook, you can specify values, different from the defaults, for that deployment.

 <Tabs>
 <TabItem value="aws1" label="AWS">